 Sure, in the past you’ve probably landed on a website (any site) and bought something on your first or second visit even if you weren’t actually shopping for anything in particular.
 Somehow, they hooked you in.
 Kind of like how today I’m at the local pie shop working on this blog post… I came in for coffee and free wifi, but I’m leaving with a bag of gourmet popcorn just because it’s displayed next to the register and I couldn’t say no.

-But when you don’t have the client base (or overall audience), you cannot expect sell-out results.
+But when you don’t have the market base (overall audience), you cannot expect sell-out results when you make an announcement.
+You must build your base (aka network, audience, etc.) first.

 Does building this community up take some work?
 Hell yeah!
 But it’s 110% worth it.
 You’ll not only have a consistent influx in inquiries, but those inquiring will be MORE primed (and obsessed) with the session you are offering.

-Raise your hand if you are in for working smarter, not harder!
+Raise your hand if you’re in for working smarter, not harder!

 I thought you may raise your hand 😉 In that case, do not close out of this blog post without grabbing all 10 of these ideas packaged in a little workbook to hold YOUR own ideas.
 Grab it here: